Asynchronous JavaScript

 }

-When you need to process each item of an async iterable in sequence, `for await…of` provides a neat approach.
+If any processing needs to be done to each item of an async iterable in sequence, then `for await…of` just does the trick.

 Example: